ibuildingsnl/workshop-bootstrap-jquery/README.md

 @import "workshop";
 ```

-If you look at `doc/designs/homepage.png`, you can see that the links are no longer blue, but dark red.
+There's a mockup for the custom styling in `doc/designs/homepage-custom.png`.
+In that mockup, the links are not blue, but dark red.
 But what variable should we change to change the colors of the links?

 To find out, start by inspecting a link in your development toolbar.
 We enabled source maps, which means that your browser can give you the SCSS code that is responsible for the link color.
 Now the code says `$link-color`, so let's override that: